-- 1. Asymptomatic at rest and with exertion (including mental exertion in school) AND - 2.
-Have written clearance from an appropriate health care provider.
+- 1. Asymptomatic at rest and with exertion (including mental exertion in school) - 2.
+Have successfully returned to regular academic activities, AND - 3.
+Have written clearance from an appropriate health care provider (a written statement from a qualified health care provider as defined above).

 Once the above criteria are met, the student will be progressed to full activity while following the stepwise process detailed below.
 (This progression must be closely supervised by a District agent.
-If your school does not have an athletic trainer, then the coach must have a very specific plan to follow as directed by the appropriate health-care provider).
+If the school does not have an athletic trainer, then the coach must have a very specific plan to follow as directed by the appropriate health-care provider).

 Progression is individualized, and will be determined on a case-by-case basis.
 Factors that may affect the rate of progression include: previous history of concussion, duration and type of symptoms, age of the student, and sport/activity in which the student participates.
-An athlete/student with a prior history of concussion, one who has had an extended duration of symptoms, or one who is participating in a collision or contact sport may be progressed more slowly.
+An athlete/student with a prior history of concussion, one who has had an extended duration of symptoms, or one who is participating in a collision or contact sport may progress more slowly.